| Windows XP &

 Sharing for Microsoft Networks, TCP/IP...) - Prefer

-this option o Custom Settings - Lets you manually configure
+o Custom Settings - Lets you manually configure

 your network.